TuGraph-family/chat2graph/doc/en-us/principle/memory.md

 ## 3. Memory System Extension

-Broadly speaking, the layered memory design can better accommodate the concepts of Knowledge Base and Environment.
-In other words, from a technical implementation perspective, the architectures of the memory system, knowledge base, and environment can be unified.
+Broadly speaking, the layered memory design allows the memory system itself, the Knowledge Base, and the Environment to follow one coherent architecture.
+Memory provides the common substrate, while knowledge bases and environments become specialized projections on top of it.

 ### 3.1.
 Knowledge Base